 Any child in K-5th grade going home with another family for a play date must provide a signed note to the teacher that day or earlier.
 In lieu of a note, the parent/guardian must notify the office.

-Any child remaining after pick up time has ended will be sent to the office.
+Any child remaining after pick-up time has ended will wait in the office.
 This is disruptive of staff time, so please plan accordingly.
-Supervision can not be guaranteed after 3:30 p.m.
+Supervision is not available after 3:30 p.m.

 Attendance Policy